longzero/longzero.github.io/vuepress/src/articles/missing-elements-aging-self-care-do-you-message.md

 See what eyes can't see and listen to what ears can't hear.
 You will find crucial things.

-Reference: <a href="https://www.cnn.com/2021/11/08/entertainment/sarah-jessica-parker-aging/index.html">Sarah Jessica Parker is not here for your 'misogynist' ageism</a>
+Reference/Trigger: <a href="https://www.cnn.com/2021/11/08/entertainment/sarah-jessica-parker-aging/index.html">Sarah Jessica Parker is not here for your 'misogynist' ageism</a>